Company Core ValuesCompany Core ValuesCompany Core ValuesCompany Core Values

 Randy H. Nelson

-Randy H. Nelson has a long history of entrepreneurial leadership, stemming from his educational, military, and business backgrounds.
-He has co-founded two successful businesses and served as CEO to both.
-He has written books on entrepreneurship and now seeks to help entrepreneurs and CEOs everywhere through coaching, consulting, workshops and public speaking.
+• has a long history of entrepreneurial leadership, stemming from his educational, military and business backgrounds.
+He has founded and built three successful businesses over the past 30+ years.
+He has written three best-selling books on entrepreneurship and leadership, and now seeks to help entrepreneurs and CEO’s everywhere through his coaching and growth advisory practice at The Decision Center in Garner, NC.

 Related posts